andrewrk/genesis/README.md

 samples.
 A third user might use 2-3 of these drum loops, edit them to modify the tempo, and produce a song with them and publish the song.
 Yet another user might edit the song, produce a remix, and then publish the remix.

+### Panicking

+While Genesis is in heavy development and things are changing quickly, the `panic` function will be used nearly everywhere instead of error checking.
+Once Genesis's user interface, backend, and API begin to stabilize, there will be a global code audit where `panic` usage is replaced with robust error checking and handling.

+For example, memory allocation functions currently call `panic` for out of memory conditions.
+Once the codebase begins to stabilize, this will be removed and everywhere that allocates memory must check for a null pointer and report the appropriate error.

 ## License